(two-thumbs-way-up; Christmas listening nostalgia; Universal Music/MCA CD)

 The Old Man/Gee I Wish I Was Back in the Army

-Once one gets past the tragic darkness and individual salvations in/of It’s a Wonderful Life and A Christmas Carol, the Crosby Christmas movies are two wonderful movie takes and, if one ever needs more of a lift, one needs look no further than an old New Year’s tv favorite–the effervescent Singin’ in the Rain with the ever-sunnyful Gene Kelly.
+Once one gets past the tragic darkness in/of It’s a Wonderful Life and A Christmas Carol, there are these two wonderful movie takes on Christmas, and if one ever needs more of a lift, one needs look no further than an old New Year’s tv favorite–the effervescent Singin’ in the Rain with the ever-sunniful Gene Kelly.

 Romance, comedy, history, and making-your-own-fun-and dreams-come-true.
 All such large and wonderful seasonal worlds that lift any sagging year-end spirits–movies and music that have delightfully transcended time and our oh-so-limited/limiting, diminishing modern era.